Setup with these simple steps

 There are three additions we need to make to the startup sequence: Disabling screen blanking, hiding the cursor and starting Chromium in fullscreen.
 All these additions happen in the desktop’s autostart file.
-Run

-to start Mango Mirror in fullscreen. *Change the Website URL to your specific Mango Mirror URL that you got via the setup of the device on your Mango Mirror App.
+*Change the Website URL to your specific Mango Mirror URL that you got via the setup of the device on your Mango Mirror App.